Techbite-sudo/product-management-app/DEPLOYMENT.md

 ### Important Notes

+- **Enable GitHub Pages**: You must enable GitHub Pages in your repository settings and select "GitHub Actions" as the source
-- The base path in `vite.config.js` must match your GitHub Pages URL structure
+- The base path in `vite.config.js` automatically uses your repository name
-- After deployment, your app will be available at: `https://username.github.io/product-management-app/`
+- After deployment, your app will be available at: `https://username.github.io/repository-name/`
 - Make sure Vue Router is using `createWebHistory()` (which it is) for proper routing
+- The workflow supports both `main` and `master` branches

+### Troubleshooting Deployment

+If deployment fails:

+1. **Check GitHub Pages Settings**:
+   - Go to Settings → Pages
+   - Ensure "Source" is set to "GitHub Actions"
+   - Check that the workflow has proper permissions

+2. **Verify Repository Name**:
+   - The base path should match your repository name
+   - For a repo named `product-management-app`, the base path should be `/product-management-app/`

+3. **Check Workflow Logs**:
+   - Go to Actions tab in your repository
+   - Click on the failed workflow run
+   - Check the build logs for errors

+4. **Common Issues**:
+   - **Build fails**: Check that all dependencies are in `package.json`
+   - **404 errors**: Verify base path matches repository name
+   - **Permission errors**: Ensure workflow has `pages: write` permission

 ## Other Hosting Options